moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/proxy-accounts.md

 ![Verify your proxy accounts via the Extrinsics page of Polkadot.js Apps.](/images/node-operators/block-producers/operational-tasks/proxy/proxy-5.webp)

-The result will appear on the page showing you information about all of your proxies, including the delegate/proxy account address, the proxy type, the delay period if one was specified, and the total bond amount for all of your proxies in Wei.
+The result will appear on the page showing you information about all of your proxies, including the delegate/proxy account address, the proxy type, the delay period if one was specified, and the total bond amount for all of your proxies in Planck.

 As previously mentioned, you can also check your proxy accounts from the **Accounts** page.
 To do so, you can navigate to the **Accounts** page and there should be a Proxy symbol next to the primary account.
 Hover over the icon and click on **Manage proxies** to review your proxies.